 Create a custom, naked-eye map of the whole sky for any place on Earth, at any time of day or night, on any date from 1600 to 2400.

 When do the Sun and Moon rise and set?
 When does twilight end and begin?
 Which planets are up?
-Set our Online Almanac for your location!
+Start your night of observing with our Astronomical Almanac.

 Learn the phase of the Moon tonight, the day you were born, or on any historical date.